 c.
 But let your "Yes" be "Yes": Having to swear or make oaths betrays the weakness of your word.
 It demonstrates that there is not enough weight in your own character to confirm your words.
 How much better it is to let your "Yes" be "Yes" and "No" be "No."

 i.
-Some have taken this word of Jesus to be more than an emphasis on truth-telling and honesty to be an absolute prohibition of all oaths.
+Some have taken this word of Jesus as more than an emphasis on truth-telling and honesty as an absolute prohibition of all oaths.
 This is misguided, because oaths are permitted under certain circumstances, as long as they are not abused and used as a cover for deception.

 ii.
 "The truly good man will never need to take an oath; the truth of his sayings and the reality of his promises need no such guarantee.
 But the fact that oaths are still sometimes necessary is the proof that men are not good men and that this is not a good world."
 (Barclay)